Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

-Fractures of shaft of femur or simply called as femur fracture may be categorized into three major groups
+The femoral shaft Fracture of shaft of the femur or simply called as femur fracture may be categorized into three major groups

 - High-energy traumatic fractures

-- Low energy traumatic fractures through pathologic bone (pathological fractures)
+- Low energy traumatic fractures through the pathologic bone (pathological fractures)

 - Stress fractures due to repetitive overload.